 The error code of the serial communication error that occurred in ch 1 is stored in D8063.

 If an error is included in the parameters used for the N:N Network, "6308" is stored.

 The error code of the serial communication error that occurred in ch 2 is stored in D8438.

 If an error is included in the parameters used for the N:N Network, "3808" is stored.

 Serial communication errors are not cleared even after communication has recovered its normal status.
-Serial communication errors are cleared in FX3G, FX3U and FX3UC PLCs when the power is turned off and on.
-Serial communication errors are cleared in other PLCs when the mode is switched from STOP to RUN.
+To clear them, switch the PLC mode from STOP to RUN.